dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes.en.md

 You can find a printable PDF version [with maps](https://www.dropbox.com/s/elstjct83yw8hxf/trail-notes-v3.pdf?dl=1) or [with no maps](https://www.dropbox.com/s/sn5iwgh20641dgi/trail-notes-no-maps-v3.pdf?dl=1).

-There are versions of this page [with maps](/expeditions/great-himalaya-trail/trail-notes/) or [with no maps](/expeditions/great-himalaya-trail/trail-notes-no-maps/).
+There are versions of this page [with maps](/expeditions/great-himalaya-trail/trail-notes/) or [with no maps](/expeditions/great-himalaya-trail/trail-notes-no-maps/), and you can find the data used to generate this page [as a Google sheet](https://docs.google.com/spreadsheets/d/14x_OJ4mJNoHuj1LnYnyGULdE3P9kG6CwOdY1t0sv_H8/edit).

 # Trail notes